Tobacco Control: Confusion and Naïvety

 There are many great ‘endgame’-furthering ideas now being actively debated, studied, and tried out: the primary obstacle to implementing them is the tobacco industry.

-At least they are now talking of ending the epidemic rather than merely controlling it, whatever that may mean.
+At least they’re talking of ending the epidemic rather than merely controlling it, whatever that may mean.

 What is required is leaders (of whom or what is unclear) who have the humility to work with the [tobacco control] movement and policy makers with the backbones of steel (‘backbones’ would suffice; they don’t need to say ‘of steel’ as well) needed to stand up to the industry to enable and enact strong tobacco control measures, including high taxes…to make these deadly products less ubiquitous.
 (Emphasis added except for ‘with’.)

-Ubiquitous means present, appearing, or found everywhere; omnipresent (Oxford English Dictionary).
+Ubiquitous means present, appearing, or found everywhere; omnipresent (Shorter Oxford English Dictionary).
 This is an example of qualifying the absolutes: you can’t have degrees of ubiquity.
 What they appear to mean is that they want cigarettes to be restricted somehow.
 But do they mean the sale of cigarettes or the prevalence of smoking?
-What we can salvage from this muddled statement is that the tobacco controllers, it appears, do not want to abolish tobacco but make it ‘less ubiquitous’, as they put it.
-They really should make up their minds what they want to do.
+What we can salvage from this muddled statement is that the Tobacco Controllers, it appears, do not want to abolish tobacco but make it ‘less ubiquitous’, as they put it.
+They really should make up their minds about what they want to do.

-But there is another problem, and this is where naïvety comes in.
-It’s all very well for the tobacco controllers to rail at Big Tobacco and the loathsome Philip Morris International company in particular.
-They will never get any cooperation out of that lot.
+But there’s another problem, and this is where naïvety comes in.
+It’s all very well for the Tobacco Controllers to rail at Big Tobacco and the loathsome Philip Morris International nicotine-peddling company in particular.
+They’ll never get any cooperation out of that lot.

-What needs to done, in my view, is that governments should be taken to task for allowing the deplorable situation to exist where it is perfectly legal for cigarettes to be sold in every corner-shop and supermarket.
+What is needed, therefore, is that governments should be taken to task for allowing the deplorable situation to exist where it is perfectly legal for cigarettes to be sold in every corner-shop and supermarket.

 Text © Gabriel Symonds